datahub-project/datahub/docs/rfc/active/tags/README.md

   - Attaching tags to entities: autocomplete, dropdown, etc.
   - Visualizing existing tags, and which are most popular?
 - Explore the concept of tagged tags for building tag hierarchies.
-What are the possible uses case (for example "sensitivity" and "PII")?
+What are the possible uses case (for example "data_science" and "churn_prediction")?
 How is this visualized in the UI?
 - Explore the idea about a special "classification" type, that propagates downstream, as in Atlas.

 ## Unresolved questions